 - FBI: "Crossfire" see's Bell and Zidan dealing with Cole Cooper, a former decorated Army Ranger who had a mental breakdown following his girlfriends death.
 With the assistance of his ward Kofi, Cooper went on a killing spree attacking area's associated with his old life.
 Killing three people in Park Avenue shooting, then six more at his old apartment building, then a police officer, with his final target being a church planning on massacring the Parishioners.
 Despite Bell's efforts to talk him down, he was shot by a police sniper.

 - The I-Land: Mason was put on death row for shooting up a mall in a run-and-gun massacre.

 - Law & Order: the Law and Order universe is no stranger to Spree Killers, with several of their shows featuring at least one.

 - Law & Order:

-- Justin Laufferty, from season 13's "Sheltered", kidnapped at a young age and raised in an environment of near total co-dependence by former sniper Herman Capshaw.
+- Justin Laufferty, from season 13's "Sheltered", who was kidnapped at a young age and raised in an environment of near total co-dependence by former sniper Herman Capshaw.
 Upon discovering that Capshaw's boss, Charlie Rodriguez, planned to fire him, Justin decided the only answer was to kill him, and with Herman's rifle he went on a shooting spree, killing Rodriguez and three other people to disguise the intent.

 - Leon Vorgitch, from season 17's "Deadlock", is a vicious sociopath.
 Imprisoned for randomly murdering five people a burger join in 1997, whilst being transferred he escaped custody by stabbing two guards to death, then murdered a gun dealer and stole a pistol.
 Taking a classroom full of elementary school children hostage after killing their teacher, he shoots four children when he mistakes a truck backfiring for the police shooting at him.